nelseric/brewblox-remote-relay/README.md

 **Required Changes:**

-- Rename instances of `YOUR-PACKAGE` and `YOUR_PACKAGE` in the docker file to desired project and package names.
+- Rename instances of `brewblox-remote-relay` and `brewblox_remote_relay` in the docker file to desired project and package names.

 ---